 - Don't worry about white space, exact punctuation, or capitalization. - 1.
 White spaces before or after a word are ignored.
-So, search for golden compass gives the same results as a search for golden compass. - 2.
+So, a search for [golden compass] gives the same results as a search for [golden compass]. - 2.
 A double dash or a colon between words is reduced to a blank space.
 So, a title search for golden:compass or golden-compass is equivalent to golden compass. - 3.
-Punctuation marks occurring within a word are removed; the exception is \.
-So, a title search for gol\den com\pass gives no result. - 4.
-Diacritical marks, &, or | located anywhere in the search term are removed.
+Punctuation marks occurring within a word are removed; the exception is .
+So, a title search for gol_den com_pass gives no result. - 4.
+Diacritical marks and solitary & or | characters located anywhere in the search term are removed.
 Words or letters linked together by . (dot) are joined together without the dot.
 So, a search for go/l/den & comp.ass is equivalent to golden compass. - 5.
 Upper and lower case letters are equivalent.
 So, Golden Compass is the same as golden compass. - Enter your search words in any order.
 So, a search for compass golden gives the same results as a search for golden compass.
-Adding more search words gives fewer and more specific results. - This is also true for author searches.
+Adding more search words gives fewer but more specific results. - This is also true for author searches.
 Both David Suzuki and Suzuki, David will return results for the same author. - Use specific search terms.
 Evergreen will search for the words you specify, not the meanings, so choose search terms that are likely to appear in an item description.
 For example, the search luxury hotels will produce more relevant results than nice places to stay. - Search for an exact phrase using double-quotes.
 For example "golden compass". - The order of words is important for an exact phrase search. golden compass is different than compass golden. - White space, punctuation and capitalization are removed from exact phrases as described above.
-So a phrase retains its search terms and its relative order, but not special characters and not case. - Two phrases are joined by and, so a search for "golden compass" "dark materials" is equivalent to golden compass and dark materials. - To prevent stemming, use double quotes around a single word or a phrase.
-So, a search for parenting will also return results for parental but a search for parenting will not. - Truncation Words may be right-hand truncated using an asterisk.
-Use a single asterisk \ to truncate any number of characters. (example: environment\ agency)
+So a phrase retains its search terms and its relative order, but not special characters and not case. - Two phrases are joined by and, so a search for "golden compass" "dark materials" is equivalent to golden compass and dark materials. - Truncation Words may be right-hand truncated using an asterisk.
+Use a single asterisk to truncate any number of characters. (example: environment agency)